 - Hiring a medical malpractice expert

-You may feel intimidated by the thought of seeking compensation from a medical professional or a pharmaceutical company, but you will not need to worry when you have the personal injury lawyers at Morelli Law Firm by your side.
+You may feel intimidated by the thought of seeking compensation from a medical professional or a pharmaceutical company.
+However, you will not need to worry when you have the personal injury lawyers at Morelli Law Firm by your side.

 The Certificate of Merit in Pennsylvania Medical Malpractice Lawsuits

-According to Pennsylvania Code §1042.3, you, the medical malpractice plaintiff, must submit a signed certificate of merit stating that a medical professional looked at your claim and believes with reasonable probability that a health care provider’s conduct “fell outside acceptable professional standards” and caused you harm.
+According to Pennsylvania Code §1042.3, as the medical malpractice plaintiff, you must submit a signed certificate of merit.
+This certificate must state that a medical professional looked at your claim and believes with reasonable probability that a health care provider’s conduct “fell outside acceptable professional standards” and caused you harm.

-This certificate must be filed along with your initial complaint (the document that lays out the your allegations to start the lawsuit), or within 60 days after the filing of the complaint.
+This certificate must be filed along with your initial complaint (the document that lays out your allegations to start the lawsuit) or within 60 days after submitting your complaint.
 Your medical malpractice attorney can outline any other relevant deadlines during a case review.

 Contact a Philadelphia Medical Malpractice Lawyer for FREE

 Our attorneys bring our tools and knowledge to the table, which means you get the support you need.
 You do not have to suffer needlessly.
 You can have a personal injury lawyer who will fight for you.
-Get in touch with Morelli Law Firm.
-We offer a free case consultation to get you started.
+Get in touch with us today.
+We offer a free case evaluation to get you started.